-For the past two summers, I have worked as a fellow at IDEO CoLab, IDEO's platform for collaborative impact.
+During the summers of 2018 and 2019, I was invited to work as a fellow at IDEO CoLab, IDEO's platform for collaborative impact.
 Alongside multi-disciplinary teams composed of business designers, engineers, and CoLab core team members, I built prototypes to explore emerging questions around developing technologies and human systems.

 My time at CoLab was a challenge to cozy up to the ambiguity of the unknown and understand my role in making a team successful.
 A few of the projects I've worked on include a crypto no-lose lottery game, a virtual reality data visualization, and a crypto comic to introduce security-conscious crypto owners to basic concepts of personal key storage.